thien-pv/arcface-mobilenetv2/README.md

 - Download pretrained model of Asian datasets: https://drive.google.com/file/d/1ABQO2_04zIY0HqF7ElAEH80-xupW96c-/view?usp=share_link

 5. Data

 All datasets with faces must support [ImageFolder](https://pytorch.org/docs/stable/torchvision/datasets.html#imagefolder) format.
 Look at the prepared examples in data directory.
+6. Data preprocessing and training

+To prepare data with cropped and aligned faces from your original images, run:

+python face_alignment.py --tags Face_main/data/student --crop_size 112

+To use t-SNE for dimensionality reduction and 2D visualization of face embeddings, run:

+python tsne.py --tags student

+File named embeddings.pickle in ouput when traning: python Face_main/train_model.py --embeddings Face_main/output/embeddings.pickle --recognizer ./Face_main/output/recognizer.pickle --le ./Face_main/output/le.pickle

+Runing arcface model with python ./Face_main/run.py

+Above, you can run and train it on your window laptop We have deployed code in 2 papers on Jetson Nano 4GB with 8MP Sony IMX219 77 degree CS Camera.
+Results, you can follow and read it in our papers (2. papers)